milospandzic/milospandzic.github.io/_publications/2022-04-12-Efita-book-Sentinel-2.md

 collection: publications
 category: books
 permalink: /publication/2022-04-12-Efita-book-Sentinel-2
-excerpt: 'This study explores the fusion of sensor data for agricultural applications by comparing two novel crop-monitoring approaches: the Plant-O-Meter, a multispectral handheld sensor, and Sentinel-2 satellite imagery.
+excerpt: 'TLDR: This study explores the fusion of sensor data for agricultural applications by comparing two novel crop-monitoring approaches: the Plant-O-Meter, a multispectral handheld sensor, and Sentinel-2 satellite imagery.
 Both sensors, used to track maize growth in 2018, showed positive correlations in vegetation indices, underscoring their combined potential in precision agriculture.'
 date: 2022-04-12
 venue: 'Information and Communication Technologies for Agriculture—Theme I: Sensors'
 slidesurl: